 In the morning, mix in mashed banana, top with nut butter, honey and coconut and enjoy.
 If you prefer warm oats, heat in the microwave for 20-30 seconds prior to adding toppings.

-What’s your favorite version of overnight oats?
+And now a question for you – What’s your favorite version of overnight oats?